phacks/notion-ruby-client/README.md

 See [Pagination](#pagination) for details about how to iterate through the list.

+See the full endpoint documentation on [Notion Developers](https://developers.notion.com/reference/post-database-query).

 #### Create a Database

 Creates a database as a subpage in the specified parent page, with the specified properties schema.